NeK000/home-assistant-k8s/README.md

 - The Kubernetes cluster is using k3s distribution
 - The storage provider by default is longhorn.
 # Environment
+- yq is configured and working on the environment that runs the installation https://github.com/mikefarah/yq.git
 - To be continued
 # Options
 - To be continued